 - Group Classes

-Group classes can take place at pet stores, doggie daycares, community centers, or a training facility.
+Group classes often happen at pet stores, doggie daycares, and community centers.
 There may be a price difference for puppy classes versus more advanced classes for adult dogs, but that isn’t always the case.

 - Obedience Boarding Schools

-Once again, the price is dependent on the length of the dog’s stay inside the boarding school, the complexity of the training needed, and location.
-Expect to pay anywhere from $1,000 to $7,000 for a board and train program but know that prices aren’t always set until after the trainer has a consultation with you and your dog.
+Once again, the price is dependent on the length of the dog’s stay inside the boarding schools, the complexity of the training needed, and location.
+Please know that prices aren’t always set until after the trainer has a consultation with you and your dog.

 Miscellaneous Costs of Having Your Dog Trained